 Firstly I will tell you how to unmount any filesystem you mount after trying these commands.
 Unmounting is done through the "umount" command, which can be given a device or a mount point so:

 sudo umount /mnt sudo umount /dev/hda1

 Would both unmount the filesystem on /dev/hda1 if it is mounted on /mnt.

 Remember that a filesystem cannot be in use when it is unmounted, otherwise umount will give an error.
 If you know it is safe to unmount a filesystem you can use:

 Note that files are often stored temporarily in the RAM to prevent filesystem fragmentation and speed up access times for slow devices like floppy disks.
 For this reason you should always unmount filesystems before you unplug or eject the device or you may find that your files have not actually been written to your device yet.

 Is responsible for mounting filesystems.
-The syntax for this command is quite simple (remember that mount must be run with super user privideges to change the system) so:
+The syntax for this command is quite simple (remember that mount must be run with super user privileges to change the system) so:

 sudo mount /dev/sda1 /mnt